rkuma183/wilsonmar.github.io/_posts/2016-05-18-jekyll-with-algolia-search.md

 * public/js/search.js where you put the search-specific javascript (instanciating the Algolia client, updating the render, etc)

 <hr />

-The following examines changes made to the base Hype template to add search capabilities.

 <a name="GetTheme"></a>